This Agreement (as defined below) is made and entered into by and between:

 13.4 Subcontractors.
 Instrumental may utilise a subcontractor or other third party to perform its duties under this Agreement without the Subscriber’s consent so long as Instrumental remains responsible for all of its obligations under this Agreement.

 13.6 Force Majeure.
 Neither party shall be liable for or be considered to be in breach of or default under this Agreement on account of, any delay or failure to perform as required by this Agreement as a result of any cause or condition beyond its reasonable control, so long as that party uses all commercially reasonable efforts to avoid or remove the causes of non-performance.
+Inability to pay shall not, under any circumstances, constitute a force majeure event.

 13.8 Jurisdiction.
 The Parties hereby submit to the exclusive jurisdiction of the courts of England.